 - + For best performance if using an AMD GPU, use OS X 10.11 or newer.
-There are no known issues with Nvidia GPUs. - + eGPUs provide no advantage when used with Mbox and should not be used.
+There are no known issues with Nvidia GPUs. - + eGPUs provide little/no advantage when used with Mbox.
+Contact mboxsupport@prg.com for more information.

 To Install Mbox: